 Here’s how to do exactly that.

-To dig a little further, try a dedicated background check website like TruthFinder or Spokeo.
+For more in-depth research, you can try a dedicated background check website like TruthFinder or Spokeo.
 On some sites, you can get basic information like a person’s age and the cities they've lived in for free; details like birthdate and current address will usually run you about $20.

 Miller says most of these sites will surface similar results.
 If you do go the paid route, make sure the website has been around for a few years — and online third-party reviews from a site like the Better Business Bureau proving it's not a scam — before handing over your credit card info.

 The information on background check websites is usually accurate, Miller says, but it’s not always comprehensive.
-That’s where criminal and civil background checks come in.

 Employee background check